-Fund types explained
+Fund types and asset classes explained

 Equities